 How to lose fans and alienate punters

-Anthony Milford scores a try.
-(AAP Image/Action Photographics, Renee McKay)
+Anthony Milford returns for the Canberra Raiders (AAP Image/Action Photographics, Renee McKay)

 It’s the question that’s on every rugby league fans lips.
 Is Anthony Milford a young superstar facing a heartbreaking moral dilemma, or just the next ungrateful bugger off the ACT assembly line?